ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 - CCreate an IKE policy with the same parameters and a resource group ID:
    - `ibmcloud is ipsec-policy-create my-ipsec-policy sha256 14 aes128 2 --resource-group-id fee82deba12e4c0fb69c3b09d1f12345 --output JSON`

-## Creating an IKE policy by using the API
+## Creating an IKE policy with the API
 {: #vpn-using-api-create-ike-policy}
 {: api}